Routing by Reaching: Composition of Pre-trained GFlowNets for Multi-Objective Generation: Method

 where the local normalization constant $N_M(s)$ is

 The mixing policy weights each model's transition probability $p_{i,F}(s'|s)$ by its reaching probability $u_i(s)$, then combines them through the composition function $\mathcal{G}$.

-\paragraph{Reaching probability estimation.} Computing $u_i(s)$ via the recursion \cref{eq:u_recursion} requires summing over all parent states, which is intractable in large state spaces.
-Instead, we utilize the different definition of the reaching probability which is expressed as $u_i(s) = F_i(s)/Z_i$, where $F_i(s)$ is the state flow and $Z_i$ is the total flow (see Appendix~\ref{sec:reaching_prob_derivation} for derivation).
-Since GFlowNet training objectives such as flow matching, detailed balance~\citep{bengio2021flownetworkbasedgenerative}, and sub-trajectory balance~\citep{madan2023learninggflownetsfrompartialepisodes} jointly learn $F_i(s)$ and $Z_i$, we can directly leverage these learned quantities to compute $u_i(s)$.
+\paragraph{Computing the reaching probability.} Computing $u_i(s)$ directly via the recursion~\cref{eq:u_recursion} requires summing over all parent states, which is intractable in large state spaces.
+Instead, we use the identity $u_i(s) = F_i(s)/Z_i$ (see Appendix~\ref{sec:u_F_Z_derivation} for derivation), where $F_i(s)$ is the state flow and $Z_i = F_i(s_0)$ is the total flow.
+The problem thus reduces to obtaining $F_i(s)$.
+Depending on the training objective, the state flow may be modeled explicitly or only implicitly through the learned policy.
+We therefore provide two routes for obtaining $F_i(s)$, covering both cases: